About Janice Bowles Hypnotherapy

 Upon returning to the UK in October 1994 and following qualification, I focused entirely on hypnotherapy.
 I provided self-hypnosis courses for my Local Education Authority and ‘Mind Power’ sessions for Barclays Bank managers and employees for about 18 months.
 Over 2,500 people passed through these sessions.

-I also provided the same 'Mind Power' sessions for The London Business School students, again for about 18 months, as well as other business.
+I also provided the same 'Mind Power' sessions for The London Business School students, again for about 18 months, and a few other companies.

 Over the years I have provided group coaching sessions, relaxation classes, EFT sessions and various other 1-day workshops.
-I love doing them - there's something really dynamic about a group environment.
+I love taking group sessions - there's something really dynamic about the energy of a group environment.

-Along the way I have further studied with Uncommon Knowledge, Emotional Freedom Techniques (Gary Craig), Life Coaching with The Coaching Academy and I am Keirsey Temperament Theory Certified.
+Along the way I have continued professional development (CPD) with Uncommon Knowledge and The Coaching Academy and I am Keirsey Temperament Theory Certified.

-My goal is to help more people around the world.
-Therefore I am currently creating more hypnosis audio sessions and self-coaching courses to add to this website.
-So I invite you to bookmark and check back here from time to time or better still, you can register for my newsletter and be notified whenever I add something new.
+My goal is to help more people around the world by creating hypnosis audio sessions and self-study courses which will be added to this website.
+So I invite you to bookmark and check back here from time to time or better still, you can register for my newsletter - see below - and then you'll be notified whenever I add something new.
 You will also get some great content delivered to your email inbox.

 Get My Free Mini E-series